nymtech/docs/content/validators/installing-testnet.md

 ---
-title: "Installing a Nym Validator Testnet"
+title: "Installing a Nym Validator locally"
 weight: 70
 description: "Running a network of Nym validators on your local machine."
 ---